Ceruleanacg/Personae/README.md

 - CUDA (option)
 - Docker (option)

-It's best that if you are a Docker user, so that you can use run the whole project without installing those dependencies.
+It's best that if you are a Docker user, so that you can run the whole project without installing those dependencies.

 And you can also use [Ansible](http://www.ansible.com.cn/) to run [CUDA-Playbook](playbook/cuda-playbook.yml) and [Docker-Playbook](playbook/docker-playbook.yml) to install CUDA and [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) if you want to run tests in a Docker Container.